Manuʻa Islands: US Cession

 The Tripartite Convention of 1899 partitioned the Samoan Islands, giving the U.S. control of the eastern islands (including Tutuila and the Manuʻa Group), and giving European powers control of the western islands (including ʻUpolu and Savaiʻi).

 In 1901, Tutuila's leaders agreed to this arrangement.
 As a result, Manu'a was eventually forced to accept U.S. rule, and they formalized their acceptance in a Deed of Succession, signed by the Tui Manuʻa (supreme chief of Manuʻa) on July 16, 1904.
 The signing took place at the Crown residence of the Tuimanuʻa (called the Faleula) in Lalopua (according to official documents of the Tuimanuʻa government (Office of the Governor, 2004).
 Around this time, as of 1903, Manu'a had a total population of approximately 2,000 residents.

 Since that time, the Manuʻa Island Group has officially been part of the US Protectorate of American Samoa.

 In 1915, in response to the destruction caused to Manu'a that year by a hurricane, both the U.S. Congress and the American Red Cross sent financial aid to American Samoa for the first time.
+The hurricane, which hit the islands on January 9, 1915, caused widespread destruction in the Manuʻa Islands.
+The storm severed all forms of communication with the outside world, isolating the islands.
+In the aftermath, no vessels on the Manuʻa Islands were capable of making the journey to Tutuila.
+It took 22 days for the first contact to be reestablished between Tutuila and Manuʻa.
+This was achieved when Pele Scoles repaired a longboat and rowed from Ofu to Tutuila.
+The hurricane struck overnight, uprooting an estimated 75% of coconut trees and many breadfruit.
+The village of Sili was washed away.
+Fatalities included a drowning in Fitiʻuta, a man on Ofu killed by flying metal, and a woman in Olosega killed by a falling tree.
+The local radio station was destroyed, and villages and plantations across Manuʻa suffered extensive damage.

+Demographics

+Manu'a District was first recorded beginning with the 1900 U.S. Census.
+No census was taken in 1910, but a special census was taken in 1912.
+Regular decennial censuses were taken beginning in 1920.
+Its population zenith was in 1950.
+As of 2000–10, it had a population lower than when first recorded in 1900.